Syntax Guide

 Object|String

-If using the Docker artifact repository of Cloud Native Build and image.dockerPassword is not set, this parameter will be set to the value of the environment variable CNB_TOKEN.
+If using an image from the Cloud Native Build Docker registry and image.dockerPassword is not set, this parameter will be set to the value of the environment variable CNB_TOKEN.

 settings